DylanMcBean/FileVisualiser/README.md

 # FileVisualiser

+## How to Use

+I have just uploaded the cpp files, so if you wish to use this you will need to build it on your own

+## Info

 Just a tool to visualise different filetypes to get a better understanding of how they are structured

 although some are harder to distinguish between than others. most file types have a unique structure to them that will make them standout from different filetypes even if only a little